eucp-project/storyboards/README.md

 # Reusing the storyboards format for a different project

 The source code (excluding the stories content) is licenced under Apache 2.
 You can fork this repo and add your own content, modify the styling, and do whatever you want.
-Don't hesitate to contact us if you're considering to reuse the software.
+We'd appreciate it if you inform us about your re-using the software.
+We're also happy to help setting it up for you.

 # Reusing the storyboard materials
 The content of the storyboards is licenced under CC-BY 4.0.
+Please don't hesitate to contact the storyboard authors if you're interested in their work.